 The Halsey Institute is the only organization in Charleston that consistently highlights national and international contemporary art by emerging, mid-career, and oddly overlooked artist.
 We select artists whose works have the capacity to astonish.
 Our exhibitions have the reputation for introducing artists early in their creative lives, many of whom go on to become contemporary art mainstays.

-At least once a year, the Halsey Institute hosts an artist-in-residence for weeks or months at a time.
+Whenever possible, the Halsey Institute hosts an artist-in-residence for weeks or months at a time.
 The purpose is to provide the artists with a unique opportunity to produce new work, which will be exhibited at the Halsey Institute.
 Past artists-in-residence include Long-Bin Chen, Tiebena Dagnogo, Eames Demetrios, Jumaadi, Htein Lin, Rikuo Ueda, and Motoi Yamamoto, among others.

 With an international focus and multidisciplinary approach, we inspire and enrich the lives of all who participate–acting as a vital cultural resource for the city of Charleston, the state of South Carolina, and the region.

 Learn more about current and upcoming exhibitions here!